 Finding Faith In Life's Unexpected Turns: Lynn Assimacopoulos Offers Humor, Heart, And Hope

-"I Thought There Was a Road There” is a witty and uplifting collection that shines light on life's detours.COOKSTOWN, NJ, UNITED STATES, April 29, 2025 /EINPresswire / -- When life throws up detours, author Lynn Assimacopoulos has learned to laugh-and lean into faith.
-In her book entitled“I Thought There Was a Road There ,” Assimacopoulos delivers a heartwarming and humorous collection of short, true-life stories that explore the surprising ways God shows up in everyday moments.
+“I Thought There Was a Road There” is a witty and uplifting collection that shines light on life's detours.COOKSTOWN, NJ, UNITED STATES, April 30, 2025 /EINPresswire / -- When life throws up detours, author Lynn Assimacopoulos has learned to laugh-and lean into faith.
+In her book entitled“I Thought There Was a Road There,” Assimacopoulos delivers a heartwarming and humorous collection of short, true-life stories that explore the surprising ways God shows up in everyday moments.

 With her dual passions of nursing and writing, Lynn's journey into authorship began after an unexpected layoff from her hospital job in 1990.
 What could have been a setback turned out to be a divine redirection.
 Answering an ad for a“nurse writer,” Lynn took on a new path with the Evangelical Lutheran Good Samaritan Society, blending her clinical experience with a love for storytelling.